By Emily Gantt

 Start with straightforward tasks, like getting your dog’s attention.
 Say their name, and when they look at you, give them a high-value treat.
 High-value treats can be any type of food your dog adores, from tiny morsels of chopped chicken to dog biscuits.

-The main thing when picking a high-value treat is that your dog likes it and it’s small enough to consume quickly (and not make them fill up fast).
+The main things to consider when picking a high-value treat is that your dog likes it, it’s small and can be consumed quickly, and won't fill them up fast.
 As long as your dog wants to eat, you can keep their attention.
 This is why many professional trainers suggest scheduling training times between meals or when it’s nearly time for your dog to eat.

-The key to home training a dog is to start young and be consistent.
+The key to house-training a dog is to start young and be consistent.
 We know “be consistent” is probably starting to sound like a broken record, but it really is key.
 It’s easy to start training and then fall out of practice when the dog obeys the command a few times.
-Though unintentional, abruptly stopping training exercises may cause your dog to forget the commands or just no longer regard them.
+Abruptly stopping training exercises may cause your dog to forget the commands or just no longer regard them.

 Switch up rewards.
 If you typically use treats, try letting them play with a special toy they only get when they do a command correctly.

-Praise Fido enthusiastically — give lots of pets and use an encouraging and happy voice.
+Praise Fido enthusiastically.
+Give lots of pets, and use an encouraging and happy tone.

 Use a clicker to mark desired behaviors — you can learn more about clicker training here.